 How do we increase “engagement?”
 Usually, we like to say “Get involved.”
 That’s a good first step…but it won’t bring development dollars nor actions.
-Ten years ago, my wife and I started a non-profit to provide subsidized private music lessons to students in our local school district’s marching band program.
+Almost eleven years ago, my wife and I started a non-profit to provide subsidized private music lessons to students in our local school district’s marching band program.
 It’s a band that competes on the national level, and private music lessons not only help a student’s musical abilities, but recent brain research shows that participation in a music program also has a positive effect on learning.
-We put a board together with 4 couples who had children in the band, but were now “parents of alumni.”
+We put a board together with 4 other couples who had children in the band, but were now “parents of alumni.”
 We all did what we could since we were all working full-time at the time.
 Today all four of those couples are now retired from work, but they consider their work to now be volunteering for the organization!
 They’re going to community events and representing our organization locally.
 They talk to whomever they can about it, inviting businesses and their connections to experience the positive effect the program has had on the children of our community.
 Their commitment has grown from “involved” to “engaged.”
 Involvement deepens and becomes more and more intense because they see the organization continue to grow.
-As the other couples neared retirement, they’re also became more engaged with the organization’s activities.
 And, just as more involvement becomes “engaged,” more engagement brings “commitment” from other folks who want to be part of the positive impact the program has on students in the band and orchestra (and we have a lot of fun doing it, too!).

 “Engagement” is more than a “need,” it’s a “want.”
 Think of it as similar to the relationship between a couple.
 First, there is “interest,” then “participation,” followed by “involvement,” then “engagement,” and finally “commitment.”